 Druid segments are stored in a column orientation.
 Given that Druid is best used for aggregating event streams (all data going into Druid must have a timestamp), the advantages storing aggregate information as columns rather than rows are well documented [1].
 Column storage allows for more efficient CPU usage as only what is needed is actually loaded and scanned.
 In a row oriented data store, all columns associated with a row must be scanned as part of an aggregation.
-The additional scan time can introduce signficant performance degradations [1].
+The additional scan time can introduce performance degradations as high as 250% [6].

 Druid has multiple column types to represent various data formats.
 Depending on the column type, different compression methods are used to reduce the cost of storing a column in memory and on disk.
 In the example given in Table 1, the page, user, gender, and city columns only contain strings.
-Storing strings directly is unnecessarily costly and string columns can be dictionary encoded instead.
+String columns can be dictionary encoded.
 Dictionary encoding is a common method to compress data and has been used in other data stores such as PowerDrill [17].
 In the example in Table 1, we can map each publisher to an unique integer identifier.